BenNeise/bennneise.github.io/_posts/2009-03-18-vm-object-dns-name-mismatches.markdown

     }
     # Check that the host name is not null, and if the hostname does not match the VM name, echo the results
     if (($virtualMachineHostName) -and ($virtualMachine.Name -notlike $virtualMachineHostName)){
-        # Write the results on one line, the VM object name, then the host name in square brackets.
-The "`" is an escape character
+        # Write the results on one line, the VM object name, then the host name
-        Write-Host $virtualMachine.Name `[$virtualMachineHostName`]
+        Write-Output -InputObject "$($virtualMachine.name): $virtualMachineHostName"
     }
 }
 ```